jurniores/NitroNetwork/README.md

 // Connects in LAN mode (likely initializes the LAN network).
 Searches for a local server; if none exists, creates one.
 NitroManager.Instance.ConnectInLan;
 // Disconnects a connection based on the number of messages sent per second.
 // This helps prevent speed hackers from exploiting the system.
+If set to 0, validation is ignored.
 NitroManager.msgForDisconnectPeer;
 // Connects the client to a server NitroManager.ConnectClient("127.0.0.1", 7777);